Fire and rescue services

 More information:

-There are strict alcohol laws in Poland.
+There are strict alcohol laws.

 If you drink and drive, you face up to five years in jail and substantial fines.
 The blood alcohol limit is 0.02%.
 Your car could also be impounded.
 Drink drivers involved in accidents face up to 16 years in jail and significant fines.